Crassus-Dev/Cyberpatriot-Linux-Script/README.md

  - Open a terminal.
  - Navigate to the directory where the script is located.
- - Make the script executable if necessary: chmod +x script.sh
+ - Make the script executable if necessary: chmod +x main.sh
  - Run the script: sudo ./script.sh
  - The script will prompt you with options and information related to each task.
 Enter your choice as requested.